 CenterPoint Houston participates in CenterPoint Energy's qualified savings plan, which includes a cash or deferred arrangement under Section 401(k) of the Internal Revenue Code of 1986, as amended (the Code), and an Employee Stock Ownership Plan (ESOP) under Section 4975(e)(7) of the Code.
 Under the plan, participating employees may contribute a portion of their compensation, on a pre-tax or after-tax basis, generally up to a maximum of 50% of eligible compensation.
 CenterPoint Houston matches 100% of the first 6% of each employee's compensation contributed.
 The matching contributions are fully vested at all times.
 CenterPoint Energy allocates to CenterPoint Houston the savings plan benefit expense related to CenterPoint Houston's employees.
-Savings plan benefit expense was \$11 million, \$12 million and \$12 million for the years ended December 31, 2009, 2010 and 2011, respectively.
+Savings plan benefit expense was \$12 million for each of the years ended December 31, 2010, 2011 and 2012.